+But the United States has had longstanding affordable housing issues.
+Following the 2007-2009 financial crisis, housing affordability in the United States worsened as homeownership declined and renting became more prevalent.
 To support affordable rental housing, federal agencies administer more than a dozen different programs that provide rental assistance payments, grants, loan guarantees, and tax incentives—such as the Department of Housing and Urban Development’s (HUD) Housing Choice Voucher.
 The government also supports homeownership by providing mortgage insurance, loan guarantees, direct loans for homeowners, and grants or loans for home repairs.

 - Developers can apply for federal Low-Income Housing Tax Credits to help them build affordable housing projects.
 The amount of credit depends largely on project costs.
-However, project costs vary widely and federal oversight of costs is limited.
+However, project costs vary widely, and federal oversight of costs is limited.
 The Internal Revenue Service and the Treasury should use data on variables that affect cost—such as square footage and building type—to better monitor this tax credit.

 - USDA’s Rural Housing Service (RHS) provides mortgages to support affordable rental units for low-income tenants through its Rural Rental Housing Program.
 When these mortgages reach the end of their terms (mature), property owners may exit the program—and current law does not allow RHS to continue providing rental assistance when this occurs.
 As a result, tenants in properties with mortgages that are maturing may face rent increases or lose their housing altogether.
 Congress should consider granting RHS the authority to continue providing rental assistance to tenants in properties with maturing mortgages.